Internships for High School Students Near Me: Your Ultimate Guide

 Follow up if they express interest—send a thank-you email and attach your resume.

 Even if a business doesn’t have formal internships, many will appreciate your enthusiasm and might offer to create an opportunity for you.
+If you had a meaningful conversation with them, connect with them on LinkedIn—just because they don’t have an opportunity for you now, doesn’t mean they won’t have one for you in the future.

 10 High School Internships Near You